8 unique places to stay

 Imagine what it’d be like to wake up 1050 metres directly above the Aurlandsfjord!
 It is possible, but you’ll have to walk up there yourself.

 Ørnareiret is a shelter sleeping 6 in the mountain directly above Undredal, and it’ll make you feel like you’re sleeping under the open skies.
-Your trip starts in Undredal and is signposted Stigen initially, then just above the Hovdungo farm you head off the path towards Ørnareiret.
-This is a steep, demanding hike, so you should have a little experience of mountains and hiking before you leave.
+Your trip starts in Undredal and at first you follow the signs towards Stigen, then just above the Hovdungo farm the path divides and you take the one towards Ørnareiret.
+This is a steep, demanding hike, so you should have a some hiking experience in steep terrain before you leave.

 The shelter has cooking facilities and mattresses to lie on.
 You have to bring along your own sleeping bags and food.
 Book your space in advance.